vidispine/hull/README.md

 - a service fronting `myapp-frontend` deployment whose type and port configuration is dependend on the central `debug` switch - either type `NodePort` in a `debug` setup mode or type `ClusterIP` in combination with a `myapp` ingress in non-debug setups
 - an ingress object `myapp` which is only rendered/created in case the `debug: false` value is set

-Every aspect of this configuration can be changed or overwritten add deployment time using additional `values.yaml` overlay files, for example:
+Every aspect of this configuration can be changed or overwritten at deployment time using additional `values.yaml` overlay files, for example:
 - switching the overall configuration from and to `debug` mode by settings `debug: true` or `debug: false`
 - adding resource definitions to the deployments
 - setting hostname and path for the ingress